fwd-wp/luma-core/readme.txt

 == Copyright ==

-Twenty Luma-Core WordPress Theme, 2020-2025 WordPress.org and contributors.
+Luma-Core WordPress Theme, 2020-2025 WordPress.org and contributors.
-Twenty Luma-Core is distributed under the terms of the GNU GPL.
+Luma-Core is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by